HinaChoudhry/Pawfect-Pets/TESTING.md

     * Changed position to absolute and gave the navbar a z-index in order to fix this

 - Links were not clickable
-    * Removed the “data toggle” attribute from the links to enable clicking/dropdown functioning
+    * Removed the “data toggle” attribute from the links to enable clicking/dropdown functionality.

 - Stripe Country selector was not allowing users to correctly select which country they are in, instead only using a 2 letter term eg GB/UK.
     * Changed the checkout model and form for the country field to a dropdown selection list instead of a charfield